veo-labs/openveo-core/docs/developers/end-to-end-tests.md

 **WARNING** : Each time you launch end to end tests, all information will be removed from this database !
 DO NOT use the same database as the one described in **databaseConf.json**

-When launching tests, OpenVeo HTTP and socket servers are automatically spawned and must be configured through **serverTestConf.json**.
+When launching tests, OpenVeo HTTP server, socket server, CAS mock server and LDAP mock server are automatically spawned and must be configured through **serverTestConf.json**.
 Typically you may want to change servers ports.

 **~/.openveo/core/serverTestConf.json**